keboola/connection-docs/transformations/bigquery/index.md

 ## Aborting Transformation Execution
 In some cases, you may need to abort the transformation execution and exit with an error message.
 To abort the execution, set the `ABORT_TRANSFORMATION` variable to any nonempty string value.
-Variable is already declared internally, so you only need to set its value.
+The variable is already declared internally, so you only need to set its value.

 {% highlight sql %}
 SET ABORT_TRANSFORMATION = (